tianocore-training/Lab_Material_FW/FW/Documentation/Application_examples/AppExamplesMd/EmulatorPkg.dsc.md

   0|DEFAULT
 ```
 ## Library Classes - Global.
 Notice the DSC file is pointing to the .inf file

+The way this works is all modules need to point to an implementation of a library that they are referencing.
+It is done in the .DSC file.

+Typically, the DSC will have a superset of library mappings such that all modules will get a defined set of mappings.

 ```
 [LibraryClasses]
   #